Tree Corruption — Detection, Recovery, Prevention

 parent_idcycles.
 No way to pick which edge in the cycle is the bogus one.- Orphans (in the sense of automatically clearing the orphan condition).
 Detected, but cleaning up requires a domain decision.

 - Lost source values.
-If the column an aggregate is computed
+If the column an aggregate is computed over (e.g.

 articles) has itself been corrupted,fixAggregateswill dutifully recompute the wrong answer.
 Aggregates can only be as accurate as their source. - Cross-scope

 parent_id.
-A scoped model whose row points itsparent_idat a row in a different scope is treated as orphan by the same-scope orphan check — and recovery options are the same as §3.3. - Schema drift.
+A scoped model whose row points itsparent_idat a row in a different scope is treated as orphan by the same-scope orphan check — and recovery options are the same as orphans. - Schema drift.
 If

 lft/rgt/parent_id/depthcolumns were renamed in the database but not in the model (or vice versa), the package will silently operate on stale state.
 Always keep the migration andconfig('nestedset.columns')in sync.